KollerSAO/CheatSheet-Go/README.md

 # CheatSheet-Go
-This is a Repository for a cheatsheet for go in englisch
+This is a Repository for a cheatsheet for Golang in englisch

 First things first is **how to write a comment**
 ```go